-On the other hand – you might want to substitute the half & half with whole milk or nonfat milk to lower the calories it contains.
+On the other hand – you might want to substitute the half & half with whole milk or nonfat milk to reduce its calories.

 But bear in mind that this will alter the Frappuccino’s signature texture and make it a bit more watery.

 If you want to make a skinny Mocha Frappuccino with thinner milk, such as non-fat or, say, almond milk, you can use a quarter of a teaspoon of xanthan gum to make your drink thicker.
-To be fair, most (if not all) Frappuccinos at Starbucks contain xanthan gum.
+To be fair, virtually all Frappuccinos at Starbucks contain xanthan gum.
 So no matter if you use half-and-half for your blended beverage or not, feel free to add a bit of this thickening agent if you prefer your drink more viscous.
 By clicking here you can check out an 8 oz. package of xanthan gum and how much it costs on Amazon.

 - Dark Chocolate Sauce: 2 tablespoons.

 I use Monin’s dark chocolate gourmet sauce and it’s the best one I’ve ever tried.
 I have a large bottle with a pump at home.
 Each pump equals 1 tablespoon and contains 52 kcal (according to my calculations).
 It’s rich and tasty and by using it I make the best homemade mochas.

 It’s also vegan, so it’s perfect for those who are on a plant-based diet.
 You can check it out on Amazon by clicking here.

 Nevertheless, if you have other dark chocolate sauce recommendations, share them in the comment section.